 Not only encourage the students to create unique content, encourage them to use the blogging platform to start building their network.
 Having a diverse network of contacts is one of the best ways to land that great job out of college.
 This statement should need no proof to realize as every expert in the field of employment will tell you that most positions are gained through knowing someone at the company rather than posting resumes along with thousands of other on the job search websites.

 Most blogging platforms have an element where you can share the posts on various social networks such as LinkedIn or Facebook and provide methods to increase awareness of the student’s talents.
 This could mean the difference between the student obtaining a position and one whose resume is just passed over because they lack experience.

 Showcase the Ability to Problem Solve

-Employers today are not just looking for graduates who know how to do the job, they also need people who can develop unique solutions.
-In this ultra-competitive business environment, companies need talented employees who can develop solutions that are not only effective, in terms of productivity and cost, but also create advantages over their competitors.
-If you students can present themselves in a way that showcases this skill set then they will have an immediate advantage.
+Employers today are not just looking for graduates who know how to do the job, they need people who unique solutions.
+In this ultra-competitive business environment, companies need talented employees to develop solutions that are effective, in terms of productivity and cost.
+This creates an advantage over their competitors.
+If your students can present themselves in a way that showcases this skill set they will have an advantage.
 While a student may have great ideas when writing a research paper on their chosen topic, these sorts of items do not always come out in an interview.
 Whether the student does not see it as important or just do not remember the idea in the interview, having it published on the web will allow the students to have resources to rely upon when they are prepping for their interview.

 These are just a few of the reasons students should start building out a professional web prescience, and it is not at all-inclusive.
 Encourage the students to employ social media tracking and visitor tracking on their blogs, so they will learn what content works and what does not.